 "This also makes a huge difference to the level of maintenance required," said Joey.
 "If you go an extra inch or two inches off, then you really head into bob length."
 Again, with the fringe part of this cut, you have to get the length just right — and take into consideration your hair's idiosyncrasies.
 If you've got little kinks, a cowlick, anything like that, you've got to be careful about how short you go with the fringe, said Joey.
 "If it's shorter, you're going to have to get up every day and style it.
 But if it's a bit longer, then you'll still be able to tie it up and get it off the face yet have a little bit floating down."

-Once Joey was happy with the length and worked his way around, creating some soft, subtle layers in the main body of the hair, and began to rough-dry my hair with a hairdryer.
+Once Joey was happy with the length and worked his way around, creating some soft, subtle layers in the main body of the hair, he spritzed in L'Oréal Professionnel Serie Expert Volumetry Spray, and began to rough-dry my hair with a hairdryer.
 He cut the grown-out fringe at a slightly longer length while my hair was damp; once it began to dry, he reassessed how it sat and gave it a finishing tweak.

 For a salon finish (apparent in most of the celeb images I've shown Joey), a medium barrel brush and hairdryer are needed (not to mention skill, which I'm severely lacking).
-Once blow-dried, Joey spritzed each section of hair with a texturising salt spray, and pinned it up with big rollers to create volume.
+Once blow-dried, Joey spritzed each section of hair with L'Oréal Professionnel TECNI.ART Beach Waves Texturizing Salt Spray, and pinned it up with big rollers to create volume.

 As if seeing the fear in my eyes, Joey reassured me that when it comes to styling at home, I can opt for a low-maintenance approach.
-A texturising spray is a must to get that wavy, scrunched up movement.
-He recommended at least blow-drying the grown-out fringe section and if I want to make a bit more effort, I could tong sections and then lightly run my fingers through for a subtle look like the above cut by Hair By Somi.
+A texturizing spray is a must to get that wavy, scrunched up movement.
+He recommended at least blow-drying the grown-out fringe section, and if I want to make a bit more effort, I could curl sections and then lightly run my fingers through for a subtle look, like the above cut by Hair By Somi.

-Left to my own devices, a couple of days later I washed my hair.
+Left to my own devices, a couple of days later I washed my hair with shampoo and conditioner.
 After leaving it to dry naturally, I spritzed over some texture spray before hand-scrunching it with my head tipped upside down.
-You can see how the hair sits naturally after the cut: the layers visible but subtle and the texture tousled and modern, rather than too polished.
+You can see how the hair sits naturally after the cut: the layers visible but subtle, and the texture tousled and modern, rather than too polished.

 The midi flick is taking over salons everywhere right now.
 My honest verdict?
-If my aim was to leave the salon with a bounce in my hair and a spring in my step, then consider it mission complete, my friend.
+If my aim was to leave the salon with a bounce in my hair and a spring in my step, with an autumn-ready style to sit neatly over my cozy cardigans and turtlenecks, then consider it mission complete, my friend.